sumeetpalsingh/R_course/Homework/Session5_ggplot.md

 ### Step 4: Go through Exercise 8 - 10 based on GGPlot2

-When starting Lesson 8: GGPlot2 Part1, Swirl asks a few questions about base R and lattice graphics, which are not really required if you master ggplot.
+When starting 'Lesson 8: GGPlot2 Part1', Swirl asks a few questions about base R and lattice graphics, which are not really required if you master ggplot.
 Thus, we did not cover these in the session.
 The philosophy of starting with ggplot instead of base graphics is presented here: [Don't teach built-in plotting to beginners (teach ggplot2)](http://varianceexplained.org/r/teach_ggplot2_to_beginners/)

 The answer to the questions are:
 *Recall what you know about R's base plotting system.
 Which of the following does NOT apply to it?*
 Can easily go back once the plot has started (e.g., to adjust margins or correct a typo)

 *Recall what you know about R's lattice plotting system.
 Which of the following does NOT apply to it?*
 Can always add to the plot once it is created

 *If we told you that ggplot2 combines the best of base and lattice, that would mean it ...?*
 All of the others

 ![ggplot Swirl exercise](https://github.com/sumeetpalsingh/R_course/blob/master/images/ggplot_Swirl.png "ggplot exercise")